yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yp/prepare-environment/air-gapped.md

 ### Preflight checks

-Replicated will perform a set of preflight checks to ensure that the host is setup correctly for the Yugabyte Platform application.
+Replicated will perform a set of preflight checks to ensure that the host is set up correctly for Yugabyte Platform.

 ![Replicated Checks](/images/replicated/replicated-checks.png)

 Clicking **Continue** above will bring you to the Yugabyte Platform configuration.

-In case the pre-flight check fails, review the [Troubleshoot Yugabyte Platform](../../../troubleshoot/) to identify the resolution.
+In case the preflight check fails, review the [Troubleshoot Yugabyte Platform](../../../troubleshoot/) to identify the resolution.